-When two Scottish lads who dreamt of being rappers were shunned by the music industry they created elaborate personas of edgy LA hip hop stars.
-Without ever having been to America they went on a rollercoaster ride of fleeting wealth and minor celebrity as they approached a musical breakthrough with a six figure contract during two chaotic years in London.
+This is a documentary about two Scottish rappers who, after being shunned by the music industry, created elaborate personas of edgy LA hip hop stars to improve their chances at fame.
+Without ever having been to America they went on a rollercoaster ride of fleeting wealth and minor celebrity during two chaotic years in London.

-It’s mostly told by the two men themselves, with contributions from people they had dealings with in the industry, home footage and cartoon animations.
+It’s mostly told by the two men themselves, with contributions from people who encountered them in the music industry, as well as home footage and cartoon reconstructions.
 It varies between being funny, shocking and hard to watch.
 Stories of meeting rap group D12, who they had in the past claim to know, or of being quizzed on their history by record executives, are nailbiting to hear about, and you really get a sense of the precariousness of the two men’s situation.

 But this is as much about the music industry in general as it is about Silibil and Brains.
 As ordinary Scotsmen they were practically laughed out of auditions – branded the “rapping Proclaimers” – but as outrageous LA rappers they were snapped up almost immediately.
-Much of the strain their journey put on them and their relationships is true of any young startup in the music industry, and in some ways Gary and Billy are just lucky to have had an original identity to return to when things went sour.
+Much of the strain their journey put on them and their relationships is true of many young startups in the music industry, and in some ways Gary and Billy are just lucky to have had a life to return to when things went sour.

 What’s strange is that in their rapper personas the pair look like a Baron Cohen-esque parody of rappers.
 As Silibil and Brains they adopt obnoxious, confrontational, cocky, arrogant, and generally rather foul personalities alongside their accents which they, in large part, became.
 This is documented by their own filming of their youthful hi-jinx that often borders on antisocial behaviour.
 They look like such an outlandish stereotype it’s hard to believe anyone took them seriously.
 It’s not hard to believe people thought they were real, let me add, just that they were considered to be likeable or marketable.